tpruthi/myweb/content/jobs/Tcs/index.md

 - Developed and shipped Web Application for Airlines system using Angular 1 and Springboot framework.
 - Levraged REST API for various calls for airline system which helped in improving the overall speed of web application.
-- Architectured and implemented the automation scripts to report and track the issues on production environment.
+- Architecture and implemented the automation scripts to report and track the issues on production environment.
-- Improved the overall sales for the clients by reducing the website downtime and fixing the technical issues.
+- Improved the overall sales for the company by reducing the website downtime and fixing the technical issues.